Spectrum of the $\bar{\partial}$-Laplace operator on zero forms for the quantum quadric $\mathcal{O}_q(\textbf{Q}_N)$: Preliminaries

 Let $V$ be a finite-dimensional $U_q(\mathfrak{g})$-module, $v \in V$, and $f \in V^*$, the linear dual of $V$.
 Consider the function $c^{\textrm{ $V$}}_{f,v}: U_q(\mathfrak{g}) \to \mathbb{C}$ defined by $c^{\textrm{ $V$}}_{f,v}(X) := f\big(X(v)\big)$.
 The {\em coordinate ring} of $V$ is the subspace

 It is easy to check that $C(V)$ is contained in $U_q(\mathfrak{g})^\circ$, the Hopf dual of $U_q(\mathfrak{g})$, and moreover that a Hopf subalgebra of $U_q(\mathfrak{g})^\circ$ is given by

-We call $\cO_q(G)$ the {\em quantum coordinate algebra of $G$}, where $G$ is the compact, simply-connected, simple Lie group having $\mathfrak{g}$ as its complexified Lie algebra.
+This algebra can be endowed with a dual $\ast$-structure and it is called the {\em quantum coordinate algebra of $G$}, where $G$ is the compact, simply-connected, simple Lie group having $\mathfrak{g}$ as its complexified Lie algebra.
 Moreover, we call the decomposition of $\cO_q(G)$ given in \eqref{eqn:PeterWeyl} the \emph{Peter--Weyl decomposition} of $\cO_q(G)$.

 For $S$ a subset of simple roots, consider the Hopf \mbox{subalgebra} of $U_q(\mathfrak{g})$ given by

 There are obvious notions of weight vectors, highest weight vectors as well as type-1 representations.
 It can be shown that every irreducible finite dimensional type-1 $U_q(\mathfrak{l}_S)$-module admits a highest weight vector which is unique up to scalar multiple.
 Moreover, the weight of this highest weight vector determines the module up to isomorphism and the there is a correspondence between irreducible type-1 $U_q(\mathfrak{l}_S)$ modules and weights in the sub-lattice